wendyh2/wendyh2.github.io/essays/Checkpoint_Assignment_#3.md

 ## 7. How is Assignment 3 different from Assignment 2?

-Assignment 3 brings its own challenges, perhaps more complex than Assignment 2.
-I'm contemplating starting from scratch.
+Assignment 3 brings its challenges, perhaps more complex than Assignment 2.
 It emphasizes user experience in coding, requiring easy navigation and secure data handling.
 This involves significant UI changes and validations, and tracking the user's journey across the website.
 A detailed outline is crucial for planning the user navigation, ensuring a smooth and intuitive experience.